twse/bobsgame-fonts/Pixel Sans.md

 ### Setting Pixel Sans Fallback as default for Japanese and Korean in web browsers
 1. Clone the repository or download the zipped archive or the font separately.
 2. Enter text in Japanese or Korean or go to any site in these languages.
-3. Open up the font settings in your web browser.
+3. Open the font settings in your web browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for Japanese and Korean.
-(This step only applies to most browsers like Internet Explorer, Firefox and other browsers.)
+(This step applies to most browsers like Internet Explorer, Firefox, Chrome and Microsoft Edge.)
 5. Use 8 points as the font size in Firefox (including forks) or any other browser.
 Other operating systems: use 10 points for Haiku or Linux and 12 points for OS/2.

 ## List of games using the font